Cohen-Cox256/Python-Security-Projects/README.md

 # Python-Security-Projects
-This is a group of different projects that I've been making.
-Feel free to comment on any of them to fix/grow on them.
+This is a group of projects I've been making.
+These are mainly Python Projects although I do have other folders for Java code.
+I'm planning to add assembly but not for a while.